saimanoj18/test_git1/README.md

 # test_git1

+first create a repo in github
+- then pull that as a local repo
+- then make changes in local repo,
+- commit locally
-first create in git - then pull and then make changes, commit and push
+- and push onto github